MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/accounts.md

 - **Description**: Text description of the account.

 - **Contact Preferences**: Preferred contact method and which contact methods are allowed.
+This section also lets you defined the primary time zone to ensure you schedule calls and work order at the right time.

 - **Billing**: Default billing options for the account.